Meraj1312/Write-Ups/friendzone.md

 Final Access timestamp is 1786627181
 ```

-> **Clarification on which parameter actually matters:** the page's own hint text is slightly misleading — it frames `image_id` as the "missing" parameter, but functionally it's a decoy.
+> The page's own hint text frames `image_id` as the "missing" parameter, but functionally it's a decoy.
 The parameter that actually controls server-side behavior is **`pagename`**.
 This was confirmed by directory brute-forcing (below), which found a real file called `timestamp.php` on disk — matching the default `pagename=timestamp` value exactly, and by the fact that the "Final Access timestamp" content only appears when `pagename=timestamp` is supplied.
-This strongly indicates the backend code does something along the lines of:
+This indicates the backend code does something along the lines of:
 >
 > ```php
 > include($_GET['pagename'] . ".php");